Platinum: Other compounds

+Platinum exhibits negative oxidation states at surfaces reduced electrochemically, and several "platinides" have been synthesized in which platinum exhibits oxidation states ranging from −1 to −2.
+The negative oxidation states exhibited by platinum are unusual for metallic elements, and they are attributed to the relativistic stabilization of the 6s orbitals.
+Barium platinides include BaPt, Ba_{3}Pt_{2}, and Ba_{2}Pt.
+Caesium platinide, Cs_{2}Pt, a dark-red transparent crystalline compound has been shown to contain Pt anions.
+The "platinum Grignard" Pt(MgCl)2·nTHF conjecturally contains Pt2− as well.

-It is predicted that even the cation PtO_{4}^{2+} in which platinum exists in +10 oxidation state may be achievable.
+It is predicted that even the cation PtO_{4}^{2+} in which platinum exists in the +10 oxidation state may be achievable.

 Zeise's salt, containing an ethylene ligand, was one of the first organometallic compounds discovered. is a commercially available olefin complex, which contains easily displaceable cod ligands ("cod" being an abbreviation of 1,5-cyclooctadiene).
 The cod complex and the halides are convenient starting points to platinum chemistry.